pure-admin/pure-admin-thin/README.en-US.md

 ## ⚠️ Note

 The lite version does not accept any issues and prs.
 If you have any questions, please go to the full version https://github.com/xiaoxian521/vue-pure-admin/issues/new/choose to mention it, thank you! ! !

+## License

+In principle, no fees and copyrights are charged, and you can use it with confidence, but if you need secondary open source, please contact the author for permission!